kubewarden/rfc/rfc/0022-policy-lifecycle.md

 ## Concepts

-To implemenet the new policy lifecycle, we will introduce the following concepts:
+To implement the new policy lifecycle, we introduce the following concepts:

 ### Hot reload

 The Policy Server will be able to load a new policy without requiring a restart.
-This is will be achieved by refactoring the `EvaluationEnvironment` adding methods to set, update and remove policies.
+This will be achieved by refactoring the `EvaluationEnvironment` and adding methods to set, update, and remove policies.

 ### The Policy Server acts as a controller

-At the time of writing the Policy Server is configured with a ConfigMap that contains all the policies to be loaded.
+Currently, the Policy Server is configured with a ConfigMap that contains all the policies to be loaded.
 When a new policy is created, the ConfigMap is updated, and the Policy Server is restarted to load the new policy.

 We want to change this behavior to allow the Policy Server to act as a controller that can load new policies without requiring a restart.